nosimpler/nosimpler.github.io/_posts/2022-01-14-Recombination1.md

 [![](../assets/images/recombination_table2.png)](../assets/images/recombination_table2.png)

 These tables are huge and difficult to read!
 I'm going to have to spend some time unpacking them in later posts.
-For now, I just want to talk about my absolute favorite recombination rule:
+For now, I just want to tell you about my absolute favorite recombination rule:

 TA\|G and TG\|A -&gt; TGG and TAA

 (denoting the recombination site as \|)

 TAG, TGA, and TAA are stop codons, but TGG is tryptophan (W)!

 Now, I think we might have an inkling of *why* there are three different types of stop codon!
-But more than that, we have the somewhat bizarre possibility that recombination can lead to extension of a gene, because if a stop codon is converted to tryptophan during recombination, transcription in the daughter cell will proceed until the next stop.
+We have the somewhat bizarre possibility that recombination can lead to extension of a gene, because if a stop codon is converted to tryptophan during recombination, transcription in the daughter cell will proceed until the next stop.
 And